stepin/git-parse-commits/README.md

 ### How it differs from https://github.com/git-chglog/git-chglog ?

-- multiple header lines support
+- multiple header lines support for single commit
 - release version calculation

+### How it differs from https://github.com/choffmeister/git-describe-semver ?

+- release notes are produced, not only versions

 ### How to get release notes between 2 commits?